You are here

 You can find a list of individuals that had access to the results of the survey prior to

 How will the results be used?

-The Care Quality Commission will use the results from the survey in the regulation, monitoring and inspection of acute trusts in England.
-Survey data will be used in the CQC Insight system, which provides inspectors with an assessment of risk in areas of care within an NHS trust that need to be followed up.
-The survey data will also be included in the data packs produced for inspections.
-Results will also form a key source of evidence to support the judgements and ratings published for trusts.
+The Care Quality Commission will use the results from the survey in the regulation, monitoring and inspection of NHS acute and NHS foundation trusts in England.
+Survey data will be used in CQC’s Insight system, which provides inspectors with an assessment of risk in areas of care within an NHS trust that need to be followed up.
+The survey data will also form a key source of evidence to support the judgements and ratings published for trusts.

 The organisations below will use the results in the following ways.

 Trusts, and commissioners, are expected to take action to improve services based on the results.

 Information collected nationally in a consistent way is essential to support public and Parliamentary accountability.
 The results are used by NHS England and the Department of Health for performance assessment, improvement and regulatory purposes.